Meet Current Needs, Provide for Future Generations

 Cleaner Greener Communities Regional Sustainability Planning

-The sustainability plans will outline tangible actions for greenhouse gas emissions reduction, energy efficiency improvements and deployment of renewable energy sources.
-These actions might be related to any of the following sectors: energy supply, transportation, water and waste management, land use, open space, agriculture, housing and economic development.
+The sustainability plans outline actions for greenhouse gas emissions reduction, energy efficiency improvements and deployment of renewable energy sources in energy supply, transportation, water and waste management, land use, open space, agriculture, housing and economic development.
 The plans will guide and inform funding decisions for specific sustainability projects during a second stage of the Cleaner, Greener Communities program to be announced in the next several months.

-An eligible applicant for the Cleaner, Greener Communities regional sustainability planning program must be a municipality (city, county, town, village, Indian tribe or nation) acting on behalf of a consortium of other municipalities within one of the ten following economic development planning regions:
+Cleaner, Greener Communities regional sustainability planning programs have been developed by municipalities (city, county, town, village, Indian tribe or nation) acting on behalf of a consortium of municipalities within ten economic development planning regions:

 - Capital Region (Albany, Columbia, Greene, Rensselaer, Saratoga, Schenectady, Warren, Washington)